Ocon wins chaotic Hungarian GP, Hamilton takes F1 lead

 The sinewy and tight 4.4-kilometer (2.7-mile) Hungaroring circuit is arguably the hardest track to overtake on after Monaco.

-“Lewis, you can win this,” Mercedes team principal Toto Wolff said after the third tire change.

-But getting past Alonso is a different prospect to most drivers, and Hamilton fell short of winning the Hungarian GP for a record-extending ninth time.
+“I can’t get close to people,” said Hamilton, who fell short of winning the race for a record-extending ninth time.

-The day belonged to Ocon, who was once part of the Mercedes development program and the team’s reserve driver two years ago after losing his F1 seat.
+Ocon was once part of the Mercedes development program and the team’s reserve driver two years ago after losing his F1 seat.

 He showed the talent Mercedes saw in him with a composed drive under pressure from Vettel, a four-time F1 champion with 53 wins.

 “Esteban didn’t make a single mistake,” Vettel said.
+“It’s his day and his moment.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports